kliment-olechnovic/voronota/intro.markdown

     g++ -O3 -o voronota src/*.cpp

+## Using make

+You can generate and use a makefile:

+    ./configure
+    make

+It allows install and uninstall Voronota executables:

+    make install
+    make uninstall

 ## Using CMake

-You can also build using CMake for makefile generation.
+You can build using CMake for makefile generation.
 Starting in the directory containing "CMakeLists.txt" file, run the sequence of commands: